Campbell Island, New Zealand

 Campbell Island / Motu Ihupuku is an uninhabited subantarctic island of New Zealand, and the main island of the Campbell Island group.
+The island lies around 660 km south of New Zealand's South Island.
 It covers 112.68 km2 of the group's 113.31 km2, and is surrounded by numerous stacks, rocks and islets like Dent Island, Folly Island (or Folly Islands), Isle de Jeanette-Marie, and Jacquemart Island, the latter being the southernmost extremity of New Zealand.
-The island is mountainous, rising to over 500 m in the south.
+It is mountainous, rising to over 500 m in the south.
 A long fiord, Perseverance Harbour, nearly bisects it, opening out to sea on the east coast.

 The island is listed with the New Zealand Outlying Islands.
 The island is an immediate part of New Zealand, but not part of any region or district, but instead Area Outside Territorial Authority, like all other outlying islands, other than the Solander Islands.
-It is the closest piece of land to the antipodal point of the United Kingdom, and Ireland, meaning that the furthest away city is Limerick, Ireland.
+It is the closest piece of land to the antipodal point of the United Kingdom and Ireland, and the city furthest away is Limerick, Ireland.

-Campbell Island is a UNESCO World Heritage Site.
+Campbell Island was gazetted as a nature reserve in 1954, and listed as a UNESCO World Heritage Site in 1998 as part of the designation of all of the New Zealand Subantarctic Islands.